 Looking for groups of positive results can help you identify which items you are most likely to have a true intolerance to.
 Another example for me was orange vegetables: sweet potatoes, butternut squash, and spaghetti squash.
 Since those positive results are clustered together, it decreases the likelihood of a false-positive among the group.

 For most categories, I had about a 40% intolerance rate (roughly the estimated false-positive rate).
 However, in dairy and seafood categories, I was intolerant to nearly 70% of the items tested, suggesting a biological finding.

 As suggested in the FAQ section, it’s a good idea to start cutting out the frequently-eaten foods that are on your intolerance risk.
 I felt better after eliminating dairy, butter, and beef.

-5Strands’ pricing is simple and straightforward: you purchase the kit for the particular answers you’d like.
-Depending on the number of factors tested, you can expect to pay between $50 and $150.
+5Strands adopts a straightforward and transparent pricing structure: you simply purchase the kit for the specific answers you seek.
+Depending on the number of factors being tested, the cost typically ranges from $50 to $150.

 When it comes to affordability, it could be a case of “you get what you pay for.”
 I’d prefer to pay more for one of the competitor tests that include graphs, charts, lists of good food choices, and sometimes even meal plans.
 In contrast to the other companies, 5Strands requires you to figure a lot of it out for yourself.

 If you’re interested in getting meal and exercise plans based on your DNA and intolerances, I recommend trying LivingDNA.
 Along with its ancestry service, it provides a lot of information and valuable insight so you can get started with your health journey with no extra research.

 Prices are presented in US dollars, and payment options include PayPal, Amazon Pay, and most major credit cards.
 There are no subscriptions, upgrades, or extras to pay for, apart from the cost of shipping, which is added to the final purchase price.